Recently we got a question from a gentleman asking what the exact meaning of the below, an Internet post he’d found:

 So, if you are an employee under Korean law, don’t worry about your severance payment because of the above article.

 We hope this to be of assistance to you.
-If you have more questions on severance payment or any other Korean labor law related issues, please send an email to email@example.com or visit Legal Consultation page.
+If you have more questions on severance payment or any other Korean labor law related issues, please send an email by clicking here or visit Legal Consultation page.
 Our Korean licensed labor lawyers, not a U.S. lawyer residing in Korea, will answer your inquiry.

 Also you can find a stack of competent legal information and articles on Korean labor law, written by a Korean licensed lawyer, by clicking here.